 The main adverse effect of blood donation is iron loss.
 Donating blood removes iron from your body which is needed to help maintain strength and energy.

-Iron requirements can increase to as much as 30mg per day of daily iron for up to 6 months post donation.
-Iron helps with red blood cell production and hemoglobin formation, which are essential to life and wellbeing.
+Iron requirements can increase to as much as 30mg per day of daily iron for up to 6 months post-donation.
+Iron helps with red blood cell production and haemoglobin formation, which are essential to life and wellbeing.